 [China has] intermingled [its nukes] with its conventional military forces, making it difficult to attack one without attacking the other.
 This means that a major U.S. military campaign targeting China’s conventional forces would likely also threaten its nuclear arsenal.
 Faced with such a threat, Chinese leaders could decide to use their nuclear weapons while they were still able to.

 This is absolutely correct, and I think China’s decision to cohabitate its strategic and conventional forces within the same organization – the PLA Rocket Force – is a very risky move.
-That being said, I think Talmadge overemphasizes the point for two reasons.
+That being said, I think two points are worth emphasizing.
 First, this organizational choice is no accident, and it serves a specific function.
 Namely, it works to deter the very kind of attack Talmadge describes.
 In other words, by raising the possibility of miscalculation and making this risk obvious to American planners, China is attempting to deter a “shock and awe” style attack.
 Second, this would not be a problem in a more limited conflict, in the SCS perhaps, which would almost certainly not result in the U.S. knocking out all of the PLA’s C&C, submarines, aircraft, and missile units.
 To put it slightly differently, this scenario is only plausible in a very large-scale, geographically diverse conflict.
 I’m just not convinced that kind of war is all that likely.

 Talmadge provides a specific scenario of the “use it or lose it” dilemma that I found particularly interesting: